School Field TripsSee area history through a whole new lens

 Our Field Trip Resources:

-Download these forms and lesson plans as you prepare your visit to Jupiter Inlet Lighthouse & Museum.
+Palm Beach County approved STEM Lesson plans are available to teachers as you prepare your visit to Jupiter Inlet Lighthouse & Museum.
+Please ask for these when scheduling your field trip.

 Our Facility Offers: